Apteco/py-apteco/docs/source/tutorials/tutorial_03.rst

     >>> fr_or_de_bookings.count()
     985734

-In fact, you can use any Python *Iterable*, except for a string (which will be treated as a single value).
+In fact, you can use any Python `iterable`, except for a string (which will be treated as a single value).
 Here is an example using a generator expression: